Pandappuccino/sdv-npc-aelin/README.md

 - **Energizing Tonic (Two Hearts):** Requires 2 Kale, 1 Carrot, and 1 Honey.
 Restores a decent amount of HP and Energy, and grants +2 Speed for 2 hours.
 - **Sunshine Tonic (Four Hearts):** Requires 3 Strawberry, 3 Summer Spangle, and 1 Honey.
 Restores a modest amount of HP and Energy, and grants +3 Farming and +3 Foraging for 1 hour.
 - **Ancient Tonic (Eight Hearts):** Requires 3 Ancient Fruit, 3 Sweet Gem Berry, 3 Mystic Syrup, and 3 Honey.
 Fully restores HP and Energy, and grants +3 to all stats for the rest of the day.
-- **Strawberry Tea (Complete "A Secret Gift"):** Requires 3 Tea Leaves, 1 Strawberry, and 1 Honey.
+- **Strawberry Tea (Special Requirements):** Requires 3 Tea Leaves, 1 Strawberry, and 1 Honey.
 A universally-liked gift, loved by Aelin, Evelyn, Leah, Sandy, and Emily.
 The four "Tonic" items are a universal dislike, with a few exceptions: Vincent, Jas, and Leo hate them, while Alex, George, Robin, and Clint like Pain Tonic.

-If the player buys a Joja membership, thus removing Aelin from the game, the "Tonic" recipes will be available to buy from Harvey after purchasing certain developments, and the Strawberry Tea recipe will be delivered via mail once the player reaches six hearts of friendship with Eugene.
+If the player buys a Joja membership, thus removing Aelin from the game, the "Tonic" recipes will be available to buy from Harvey after purchasing certain developments.

+The Strawberry Tea recipe can be earned in a number of different ways:
+- By default, Aelin will ask for Strawberries early into Summer, and will gift the player the recipe if they bring him the strawberries.
+- If the player buys a Joja membership, Evelyn will send the recipe to the player via mail during the summer.
+- If "Alternate Strawberry Tea Recipe" is enabled, Eugene will ask the player to help him prepare some tea via a four-step quest line called "A Secret Gift", then give the player the recipe afterwards.

 ## Contact Me
 Is there something not quite right with the mod?
 Want me to make a compatibility patch?
 Contact me either through the posts tab on Nexus Mods, or through my social media on [Bluesky](https://bsky.app/profile/pandappuccino.itch.io) or [Tumblr](https://pandappuccino.tumblr.com)!